Gambling and online casinos in Iran

 The ban is established on the basis of the Qur'an (Surah "al-Ma'ida," Ayat 90-91), where excitement is declared "the bad work of Satan."

-The Constitution of Iran (Art.
-4) requires that all laws comply with Sharia,
+The Iranian Constitution (Art.
+4) requires that all laws comply with Sharia law, so gambling, like alcohol, is a priori illegal.

 Legislative framework